French Revolution: Proclamation of the First Republic

-On 20 September, the French army won a stunning victory over the Prussians at Valmy.
+On 20 September, the French defeated the Prussians at the Battle of Valmy, in what was the first major victory by the army of France during the Revolutionary Wars.
 Emboldened by this, on 22 September the Convention replaced the monarchy with the French First Republic and introduced a new calendar, with 1792 becoming "Year One".
 The next few months were taken up with the trial of Citoyen Louis Capet, formerly Louis XVI.
-While the convention was evenly divided on the question of his guilt, members were increasingly influenced by radicals centred in the Jacobin clubs and Paris Commune.
-The Brunswick Manifesto made it easy to portray Louis as a threat to the Revolution, apparently confirmed when extracts from his personal correspondence were published showed him conspiring with Royalist exiles serving in the Prussian and Austrian armies.
+While evenly divided on the question of his guilt, members of the convention were increasingly influenced by radicals based within the Jacobin clubs and Paris Commune.
+The Brunswick Manifesto made it easy to portray Louis as a threat to the Revolution, especially when extracts from his personal correspondence showed him conspiring with Royalist exiles.

-On 17 January 1793, the Assembly condemned Louis to death for "conspiracy against public liberty and general safety", by 361 to 288; another 72 members voted to execute him subject to a variety of delaying conditions.
+On 17 January 1793, Louis was sentenced to death for "conspiracy against public liberty and general safety".
+361 deputies were in favour, 288 against, while another 72 voted to execute him, subject to delaying conditions.
 The sentence was carried out on 21 January on the Place de la Révolution, now the Place de la Concorde.
-Horrified conservatives across Europe called for the destruction of revolutionary France; in February the Convention anticipated this by declaring war on Britain and the Dutch Republic; these countries were later joined by Spain, Portugal, Naples and the Tuscany in the War of the First Coalition.
+Conservatives across Europe called for the destruction of revolutionary France, and in February the Convention responded by declaring war on Britain and the Dutch Republic.
+Together with Austria and Prussia, these two countries were later joined by Spain, Portugal, Naples, and Tuscany in the War of the First Coalition.

 Political crisis and fall of the Girondins

-The Girondins hoped war would unite the people behind the government and provide an excuse for rising prices and food shortages, but found themselves the target of popular anger.
-Many left for the provinces.
-The first conscription measure or levée en masse on 24 February sparked riots in Paris and other regional centres.
+The Girondins hoped war would unite the people behind the government and provide an excuse for rising prices and food shortages.
+Instead, they found themselves the target of popular anger and in what proved a disastrous strategic move, many left Paris for the provinces.
+The first conscription measure or levée en masse on 24 February sparked riots in the capital and other regional centres.
 Already unsettled by changes imposed on the church, in March the traditionally conservative and royalist Vendée rose in revolt.
-On 18th, Dumouriez was defeated at Neerwinden and defected to the Austrians.
-Uprisings followed in Bordeaux, Lyon, Toulon, Marseilles and Caen.
+On 18th, General Charles François Dumouriez was defeated at Neerwinden and defected to the Austrians.
+Uprisings followed in Bordeaux, Lyon, Toulon, Marseille and Caen.
 The Republic seemed on the verge of collapse.

 The crisis led to the creation on 6 April 1793 of the Committee of Public Safety, an executive committee accountable to the convention.
 The Girondins made a fatal political error by indicting Marat before the Revolutionary Tribunal for allegedly directing the September massacres; he was quickly acquitted, further isolating the Girondins from the sans-culottes.
 When Jacques Hébert called for a popular revolt against the "henchmen of Louis Capet" on 24 May, he was arrested by the Commission of Twelve, a Girondin-dominated tribunal set up to expose 'plots'.
-In response to protests by the Commune, the Commission warned "if by your incessant rebellions something befalls the representatives of the nation,...Paris will be obliterated".
+In response to protests by the Commune, the Commission warned "if by your incessant rebellions something befalls the representatives of the nation, Paris will be obliterated".